caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <span lang="EN-GB" style='font-size: 11pt; line-height: 115%; font-family: "Calibri","sans-serif";'>
 </span>

-<span lang="EN-GB"> </span>
+<span lang="EN-GB">Â </span>

 # <a name="_Toc485150920"><span lang="EN-GB">Chapter 6: Installation of openHAB2 on Raspberry</span></a>

 <span lang="EN-GB">This tutorial is only focussing on the package repository installation of the stable version and only on the add-ons for the listed hardware.
-All other installations are described on the openhab.org site installation for Linux: (</span>[<span class="Heading9Char"><span lang="EN-GB" style="font-size: 10pt; line-height: 115%; color: windowtext; text-decoration: none;">http://docs.openhab.org/installation/linux.html#package-repository-installation</span></span>](http://docs.openhab.org/installation/linux.html#package-repository-installation)<span lang="EN-GB">) For the Raspbian you have to go for the “Apt Based Systems” part of it.</span>
+All other installations are described on the openhab.org site installation for Linux: (</span>[<span class="Heading9Char"><span lang="EN-GB" style="font-size: 10pt; line-height: 115%; color: windowtext; text-decoration: none;">http://docs.openhab.org/installation/linux.html#package-repository-installation</span></span>](http://docs.openhab.org/installation/linux.html#package-repository-installation)<span lang="EN-GB">) For the Raspbian you have to go for the â€œApt Based Systemsâ€ part of it.</span>

 <table class="MsoTableGrid" style="border: medium none ; border-collapse: collapse;" border="1" cellspacing="0" cellpadding="0">